Installing CircuitPython on Keybow 2040 (or Pico RGB Keypad)

 lib folder on your CIRCUITPY drive.

-Next, you'll need to download the Keybow 2040 library from Github.
+Next, you'll need to download our PMK library from Github (PMK stands for Pimoroni Mechanical/Mushy Keypad, if you're curious!).
 Click on the green 'Code' button at the top of the page, and select 'Download ZIP' in the dropdown - this will download the whole library, complete with examples.

 lib folder on CIRCUITPY.
 The contents of the